martineastwood/Regularity/README.md

 The following functions are currently supported:

 `StartWith(pattern)`: The line must start with the specified pattern.
-This must be called before any of the other functions
+This must be called before any of the other functions.
+(Also aliased to `StartsWith`).

 `Append(pattern)`: Append a pattern to the end (Also aliased to `Then`), e.g. `Append('abc')`